 - Best park – Mljet National Park

-- Best free activity – Exploring the Old Town
+- Free activity – Exploring the Old Town

-- Best activity for kids – Cable Car to Mount Srd
+- Activity for kids – Cable Car to Mount Srd

-- Best all-around accommodation – The Pucic Palace
+- Place to stay – The Pucic Palace

 1. Explore the Old Town